FormidableLabs/victory-docs/docs/victory-voronoi-container/docs.md

 `VictoryVoronoiContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.
+However, the container that uses it must be standalone (`standalone={true}`), which is the default for all Victory components.

 ```jsx
 <VictoryChart containerComponent={<VictoryVoronoiContainer/>}>